 Civil processes are when you get served with papers, such as , subpoenas, and arrest warrants.
 You can find these by getting in touch with the Peumansend Creek Regional Area Sheriff’s office, online or by phone.

 All convicted sex offenders have to be registered and listed on the sex offender databases required by the area they live in.
 The people on these databases have been convicted of a sex crime.
 You are able to view these offenders on the website, but you should know that you will not be able to see the actual address, but rather the neighborhood block that they live on.

 Court Records are public records and available to anyone.
 They include a court case file that includes a docket sheet and all of the filings and documents filed in your court case.
 You are able to access court records on their website, or at the Peumansend Creek Regional Area Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains records of their state citizen’s criminal past.
 These online databases are all linked so you are able to track criminal histories from another state.
-You are able to go to county courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you might have to pay a fee for a more comprehensive search.
+You are able to go to county courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you might have to pay a fee for a more comprehensive search.

 A criminal records search you will be able to get a listing of all the arrests, charges, or convictions for the following crimes:

 - Drug Possession.